CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 Input the following answers at each prompt:

-1. Allowed values for AWS Region ID:: us-east-1 (15)
+1. Allowed values for AWS Region ID: `us-east-1 (15)`
-2. Allowed values for EC2 Key Pair Name - choose your key pair
+2. Allowed values for EC2 Key Pair Name:  `choose your key pair`
-2. Allowed values for Scheduler: slurm (1)
+2. Allowed values for Scheduler: `slurm (1)`
-3. Allowed values for Operating System: ubuntu2004
+3. Allowed values for Operating System: `ubuntu2004`
-4. Head node instance type: t2.micro
+4. Head node instance type: `t2.micro`
-5. Number of queues: 1
+5. Number of queues: `1`
-6. Name of queue 1: queue1
+6. Name of queue 1: `queue1`
-7. Number of compute resources for queue1 [1]: 1
+7. Number of compute resources for queue1 [1]: `1`
-8. Compute instance type for compute resource 1 in queue1: t2.micro
+8. Compute instance type for compute resource 1 in queue1: `t2.micro`
-9. Maximum instance count [10]: 10
+9. Maximum instance count [10]: `10`
-10. Automate VPC creation?: y
+10. Automate VPC creation?: `y`
-11. Allowed values for Availability Zone: 1
+11. Allowed values for Availability Zone: `1`
-12. Allowed values for Network Configuration: 2.
-Head node and compute fleet in the same public subnet
+12. Allowed values for Network Configuration: `2.
+Head node and compute fleet in the same public subnet`

 Beginning VPC creation.
 Please do not leave the terminal until the creation is finalized